 Computed tomography-a 3-D mapping obtained from multiple x-ray shots-enabled the author and his colleagues to get inside views of the Antikythera mechanism's remnants.
 For example, a CT scan can be used to virtually slice up an object (below, slices of main fragment).
-The information helped the gan to discover inscriptions that had been invisible to human eyes for more than 2,000 years.
-One translated as "... spiral subdivisions 235...," confirming that the upper back dial was a spiral describing the Metonic calendar.
+The information helped the team see how the surviving gears connected and estimate their tooth counts, which determined what calculations they performed.
+The team could then reconstruct most of the device [see model at right and box on next two pages].